 4. Are your goals RELEVANT?

-Make sure that you’re setting goals that are important to you and your own needs.
+Make sure that you’re setting goals that are important and address your needs.
 Don’t make the mistake of setting a goal due to outside pressures.
 If you’re happy with $10,000 in revenue from your small business, you shouldn’t feel as if you need to earn more money next year.
 You will struggle to maintain the motivation to meet your goals if they aren’t relevant.
 Instead, you can look into other areas of your business that need to be improved.

 5. Are your goals TIME-BOUND?

 SMART goals are an effective way to get your personal and professional life on track this upcoming year.
-The International Association of Women can help you accomplish your business dreams and career goals.
-Join the largest network of professional women for support, motivation and inspiration!
+The International Association of Women can help you accomplish your career goals.
+Join the largest network of professional women for support, motivation, and inspiration!